pyTooling/pyTooling/doc/index.rst

 ==============

 * Python doesn't provide :ref:`call-by-reference parameters <COMMON/CallByRef>` for simple types.
-This behavior can be emulated with classes provided by the :py:mod:`pyTooling.CallByRef` module.
+This behavior can be emulated with classes provided by the :mod:`pyTooling.CallByRef` module.
 * Setuptools, PyPI, and others have a varying understanding of license names.
-The :py:mod:`pyTooling.Licensing` module provides :ref:`unified license names <LICENSING>` as well as license name mappings or translations.
+The :mod:`pyTooling.Licensing` module provides :ref:`unified license names <LICENSING>` as well as license name mappings or translations.
 * Python has many ways in figuring out the current platform using APIs from ``sys``, ``platform``, ``os``, ….
   Unfortunately, none of the provided standard APIs offers a comprehensive answer. pyTooling provides a